-The appointment of Maximino Carpio Garcia and Daniel Villalba Vila to the Advisory Board, in the 2003 financial year, has consolidated the professional and independent nature of the Board inherent since its initial establishment in 1998.
+The appointment of Jose Luis Mendez Lopez and Alvaro Fernandez-Villaverde y de Silva to the Advisory Board, in the 2005 financial year, has consolidated the professional and independent nature of the Board inherent since its initial establishment in 1998.
+Daniel Villalba Vila quitted in the Advisory Board on February, 2006, because of his appointment as member of the Board of Directors.

-Term:
+- Term: